cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Prerequisites

+I recommend checking the following prerequisites if you want to follow along with this series on your own computer.

+### Unity

 This tutorial assumes that you have Unity installed.
 You can get acquainted with Unity by clicking on one of the tutorials listed below.

 ### How to Make a Game - Unity Beginner Tutorial